-During POST, the LEDs will display the various POST codes as they cycle through the Power On Self-Test.
-The POST codes are listed in the troubleshooting section on Page 155.
+During POST, the left set of LEDs will display the various POST codes as they cycle through the Power On Self-Test.
+The POST codes are listed in the troubleshooting section on Page 160.

-After the system boots, these same set of LEDs will display the CPU temperature in Celsius.
-This temperature is specifically for the CPU socket, which will read slightly higher than a given CPU core.
+After the system boots, these same set of LEDs can be set to display a hardware monitoring sensor, such as the CPU temperature in Celsius.
+This temperature is specifically for the CPU socket, which will typically read slightly higher than a given CPU core.
 To read this temp in Fahrenheit, take the value in Celsius, multiply by 9/5 (or 1.8) and add 32.